What’s a Sybil Attack & How Do Blockchains Prevent Them?

 1. Cost to Create an Identity

 The first way to mitigate a Sybil attack is to raise the cost of creating a new identity.
-Since identities can map to entities on a many to one ratio, we need a way to make it resource intensive to create too many identities.
+Since identities can map to entities on a many-to-one ratio, we need a way to make it resource-intensive to create too many identities.
 The challenge here, though, is there are many legitimate reasons why you might want to operate multiple identities.
 Redundancy, resource sharing, reliability, and anonymity are all good reasons to create multiple identities on a peer network.

 The ideal cost of identity creation shouldn’t restrict people from joining the network or even creating a handful of identities.
 Instead, it should be just enough to make it unfeasible to create many identities in a short period of time.